suejon/youtube-subtitles/README.md

-# Youtube Captions
+# Youtube Subtitles

-A zero dependency tool for downloading youtube captions.
+A zero dependency tool for downloading youtube subtitles.

 ## How to install